 The 2012 two-week long clean up resulted in the collection of 80,000 pieces of trash, almost three tonnes, picked up by 790 participants across beaches from Greenhithe in the inner harbour through to Whangaparaoa in Auckland.

-During their most recent clean-up in 2014, 850 litres of trash were collected from Rangitoto Island, New Zealand.
+In 2014, 850 litres of trash were collected from Rangitoto Island, New Zealand.

 Rubbish collected included: 13,683 food wrappers; 2,988 drink cans; 1,638 toys; 1,381 straws; 611 items of clothing; 311 pens and 289 parking tickets or receipts.